 The most common causes of heart failure in the UK are coronary heart disease (myocardial infarction, atrial fibrillation, heart block) and hypertension.

-Typical clinical symptoms of CHF include shortness of breath, fatigue and ankle swelling.1
+Typical symptoms of CHF include shortness of breath, fatigue and ankle swelling.1

-Investigations typically required for diagnosis include ECG, NT-proBNP and echocardiography.
+Investigations required for diagnosis include ECG, NT-proBNP and echocardiography.

-Management involves a combination of lifestyle advice and pharmacological therapies (and in some cases surgical intervention).
+Management involves a combination of lifestyle modification, pharmacological therapies and in some cases surgical intervention.